Create a mailing

 • A Word document with all merge fields entered manually into the Word doc

-• The LGL Editor (an onscreen editor with merge fields you can add with a single click)
+• The simple LGL letter editor (an onscreen editor with merge fields you can add with a single click)

 Your mailing defaults to using a Word document with the [[letter_content]] merge field.
 (See #1 in the screenshot below.)
 Customers who use this approach can enjoy both:

-a) The power of Word to embed letterhead, footers, and sidebars, and
+a) The power of MS Word to embed letterhead, footers, and sidebars, and

 b) The simplicity of pulling in a merge field with a single click